Achraf-haddar/Dockerize-MERN-App/README.md

 make
 ```
 I tried to deploy the application on AKS (Azure Kubernetes cluster).
 For this, I created three pods (backend, frontend and mongodb) attached with three services.
 I used nginx to make the Express api accessible from outside of kubernetes.
 You can see the demo [here](https://drive.google.com/file/d/1JLIibXXAJDI1RMO8rL-QgrRuA3qrX0S-/view?usp=sharing).

+# Build Full CI CD using Devops Azure and Deploy to AKS:
+I used Devops Azure to build a full CI CD pipeline and deploy the containers on AKS.
+You can see the demo [here](https://drive.google.com/file/d/1DlhI39iWF8_WjnV8wD7OUD8Xh7SLbps3/view?usp=sharing).